Eddie Rosario Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Astros pitching staff ranks eighth in MLB.
+- The pitching staff for the Astros has a collective 9.7 K/9, the fourth-best in MLB.

-- The Astros have a 3.31 team ERA that ranks seventh across all league pitching staffs.
+- The Astros have a 3.33 team ERA that ranks fifth across all league pitching staffs.

-- Astros pitchers combine to allow 20 home runs (1.1 per game), the 10th-fewest in baseball.
+- Astros pitchers combine to rank 13th in baseball in home runs surrendered (22 total, one per game).

-- Brown (2-0 with a 1.93 ERA and 17 strikeouts in 18 2/3 innings pitched) makes the start for the Astros, his fourth of the season.
+- Javier makes the start for the Astros, his fifth of the season.
+He is 2-0 with a 3.68 ERA and 19 strikeouts in 22 2/3 innings pitched.

-- In his last time out on Saturday against the Texas Rangers, the righty threw seven innings, giving up no earned runs while surrendering five hits.
+- In his last appearance on Tuesday, the righty tossed five innings against the Toronto Blue Jays, giving up one earned run while surrendering three hits.

-- The 24-year-old has an ERA of 1.93, with 8.2 strikeouts per nine innings, in three games this season.
-Opponents are batting .200 against him.

 © 2023 Data Skrive.
 All rights reserved.